cudmore/pie-analysis/video-player/readme.md

  - Implement saving/loading options via JSON file.
 Include window geometry and mapping of annotation event numbers to names.
  - Write recipe for installation into Python virtual environment.
  - Design system where annotations can have start/stop frames or start frame and number of frames (duration).
 Right now annotations only have single (start) frame.
+ - Add note to video file by putting it in event list header

 ## Learning Tkinter

 https://www.inoreader.com/article/3a9c6e79a229d841-stack-abuse-gui-development-with-python-tkinter-an-introduction